 - U.S. issued driver's license, identification card, or instructor permit,

 - High school ID and birth certificate (A hospital record/certificate and certified abstract of birth are not accepted).

 In order to be eligible for in-state tuition, send each college a document (list of acceptable document attached) that shows your citizenship or legal residency.

 - Placement Test (if needed)

 If students need to take a placement test for their Math and English, please see Maricopa Placement Scores for passing scores in each area.
-Student enrolling in other academic course (for example, physics, history, Spanish) must meet one of the following:
+A student enrolling in other academic courses (for example, physics, history, Spanish) must meet one of the following: